hyosung11/Launch-School/Courses/journal.md

 17:48 Spent the last 20 minutes revising my OOP Anki cards to make them into questions.
 I want to take a shower now and then start working on Lesson 2 after dinner on my MBP.

 20:48 Into Lesson 2 and learning about `prototypes`.
 Going to stop for the night.
 I might munch on something.

+## 20220302 수요일

+06:33 Going through my OOP Anki cards while Alex works on a problem.

+07:11 After study session with Alex.
+Going to continue with OOP.